 Health risks of manganese in excess of health guideline

-The health guideline of 100 ppb for manganese was defined by Minnesota as a risk assessment advisory level, a non-enforceable guideline.
+The health guideline of 100 ppb for manganese was defined by the state of Minnesota as a health risk limit, the concentration of a contaminant that can be consumed with little or no risk to health.
 This health guideline protects against harm to the brain and nervous system.

 Testing summary by quarter